aws-solutions/distributed-load-testing-on-aws/README.md

 **source/console**<br/>
 ReactJS Single page application to provide a GUI to the solutions.
 Authenticated through Amazon Cognito this dashboard allows users to Create tests and view the final results.

-**source/container**<br/>
-The Taurus DockerFile and bash script run at start of the test to download the test definition from S3.
-This is the source file for the image pipeline to build and deploy the Docker image to Amazon ECR.
-Details on Taurus can be found [here](https://gettaurus.org/).

 **source/custom-resource**<br/>
 A NodeJS Lambda function used as a CloudFormation custom resource for configuring Amazon S3 bucket notifications and to send anonymous metrics.

-**source/ecr-checker**<br/>
-A NodeJS Lambda function that checks if the Amazon ECR is ready or not.

 **source/results-parser**<br/>
 A NodeJS Lambda function used to write the xml output from the docker images to Amazon DynamoDB and generate the final results for each test.